 3. Making money as a Personal Assistant

-This is another good way on how to make money as a student in Kenya.
+This is another good way to make money as a student in Kenya.
 With this method, you can make decent money by doing simple tasks that usually take a few days to complete.
 This is more or less like getting paid for pocket money.
-You get paid relatively small amounts of cash, but it’s not bad when your needs are met promptly.
+You get paid small amounts of cash, but it’s not bad when your needs are met promptly.

 4. Working as Lab Monitors at your school